SBDavid/SmsSender/README.md

 			// TODO Auto-generated catch block
 			e.printStackTrace();
 		}
+		// the send method is thread safe, so it could be called from multiple thread without further synchronization.
 		AsynchronousFactory.send("type", "msgContent", "18121022433");

 		// prevent child thread be killed by the ending of main thread